First Aid for Sunburn and Heatstroke

 Introduction

 We all know how hot and dry this time of year can be in most of Australia.
-Summer, combined with daylight saving – in some states, means outdoor activities, longer exposure to the hot Australian sun, and sunburn, skin cancer, and even heatstroke
+Summer, combined with daylight savings (in some states), means outdoor activities, longer exposure to the hot Australian sun, sunburn, skin cancer, and even heatstroke!

 Summer is a time for fun and relaxation, but it’s important to take precautions to stay safe.